RhineEagle/Tennis-simulation/README.md

 ### 2.3

+**2024.2.16**

+During the last few months, we are devoted to improving the visualisation project.
+Our goal is to refer to a number of other sites and maximize the aggregation of their features to enhance our visible results.
+We will still continue to accomplish the following four goals in the next visualisation project:
+1. enter pre-1990 match results using appropriate categorisation.
+2. add some interesting records.
+3. enter ranking data and visualise it by drawing charts.
+4. plot draw for tournaments, and display the results of team tournaments in divisions to improve readability.

+For the prediction model, we have not made any further improvements yet, and this work still needs long-term observation and experimentation.

+We have also encountered some problems,  http://ultimatetennisstatistics.com has stopped updating at the moment, and http://rank-tennis.com also has some problems.
+It made many trouble for tournament speed formula is not available.
+We designed a formula to calculate the speed.
+At this stage of the work, we have shifted as much as possible the data source requirements needed for the programme to the ATP official website.

 **2023.6.12**

 We have been building the front-end visualisation pages for this project for nearly three months, a project based on the Flask framework and built primarily using JS technology.
 It is a comprehensive platform for querying, managing and forecasting, which greatly facilitates the querying operations of users and the updating tasks of administrators.